Single Sign On (SSO) with Microsoft Entra ID (formerly Azure Active Directory/Azure AD)

 Testing SSO Authentication

 TeamDynamix strongly recommends testing this in your sandbox environment first!
-Once you are satisfied that all is working in the sandbox, you may simply repeat steps 1-5 in the above TeamDynamix SSO Configuration section for production to enable things there with no further configuration or changes needed to Azure AD.
+Once you are satisfied that all is working in the sandbox, you may simply repeat steps 1-5 in the above TeamDynamix SSO Configuration section for production to enable things there with no further configuration or changes needed to Entra ID.

 When testing, a recommended approach is to use one browser (for instance Google Chrome) to have the TeamDynamix SSO Settings page open in.
 Use a second browser (such as Firefox) to actually test that SSO authentication is in fact working.
 With this approach, if SSO authentication is not working or is in some way broken, you may quickly toggle SSO off back in the first browser with the TeamDynamix SSO Settings page.
 You can then safely troubleshoot the issues found and not be locked out of the system until you are ready to test again.